o360/o360.github.io/README.md

 To deploy the system you need to meet several requirements:

-* **Linux system** which is able to run dockerized applications - we use Ubuntu 18.04 deployed to 2 core, 4 GB RAM, 100 GB SSD VPS;
+* **Linux system** which is able to run dockerized applications - we are using Ubuntu 18.04 deployed to 2 core, 4 GB RAM, 100 GB SSD VPS;
 * **Google Drive Account** which is used to upload the feedback events results in the form of spreadsheets - the account can be personal or business, but proper account permissions must be configured;
 * **SMTP server** - you can use the same gmail account for e-mail delivery or use separate server which is wise if you have pretty large group of users, because Gmail could give you a ban when you are trying to send a lot of messages.